banjtheman/banjtheman/README.md

 # Hello there 👋

-Im Banjo Obayomi a DataOps enginer based in the Washington DC area (DMV).
+Im Banjo Obayomi a DataOps engineer based in the Washington DC area (DMV).

 **What is DataOps?**
 DataOps is an automated, process-oriented methodology, used by analytic and data teams, to improve the quality and reduce the cycle time of data analytics.